Quincy Jones Testifies in $30M Royalty Fight With Michael Jackson Estate

 Weitzman said he was only trying to demonstrate Jackson’s contributions to the finished songs.
 He asked Jones why he had sued Jackson’s estate.

-“Because I was cheated of money, that’s why.
+“Because I was cheated out of money, that’s why.
 A lot of money,” Jones replied.

-The trial is scheduled to continue in downtown Los Angeles on Thursday afternoon.
+Both sides rested after Jones’ testimony and closing arguments are expected Monday at 9:30 a.m.